adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 ```
 position <glyph|glyphclass> <glyph|glyphclass>
          <valuerecord>;     # for first <glyph|glyphclass>
 ```

 This format is provided since it closely parallels the way kerning is expressed in AFM files.
 Thus, it is a shorter way of expressing:

 ```
-position <glyph|glyphclass> <valuerecord format A> <glyph|glyphclass>
+position <glyph|glyphclass> <valuerecord format A> <glyph|glyphclass> <NULL>;
-<NULL>;
 ```

 Kerning can most easily be expressed with this format.
-This will result in adjusting the first glyph’s x advance, except when in the `vrkn` feature, in which case it will adjust the first glyph’s Y advance.
+This will result in adjusting the first glyph’s x advance, except when in the `vrkn` feature, in which case it will adjust the first glyph’s y advance.
 Some examples:

 ```
 pos T a -100;        # specific pair (no glyph class present)